msecrist-couchbase/smallcb-training-capella/README.md

     # 2) Temporarily launch a smallcb docker image from step 1
     # that initializes a couchbase-server with sample data
-    # and configured with lower resource utilization, in order
+    # and configures it for lower resource utilization.
-    # to create the reusable vol-snapshot subdirectory...
     #
+    # This step creates and populates the vol-snapshot directory.
+    #
-    # TIP: Make sure you're not already running couchbase-server.
+    # TIP: Make sure you're not already running couchbase-server
+    # as it needs the standard couchbase-server port #'s.
     make create

     # 3) Compile the web/app server...